Jacobd-2/Cybersecurity-Graduate-Portfolio/02-Cybersecurity-Management-Policy-Risk/02-Risk-Assessment-Management/README.md

 ## Disclaimer

+## Disclaimer

-This project was developed as part of academic coursework and represents an educational cybersecurity risk assessment exercise.
+This project was developed as part of academic coursework and represents an educational exercise in cybersecurity auditing, risk assessment, security controls evaluation, threat identification, and risk management.

+The organization, personnel, systems, security controls, findings, contact information, and other details presented in this project are fictional and were created for academic purposes.

-The assessment and risk scores reflect the assumptions and methodology used within the academic project and should not be interpreted as a current assessment of a real organization's security posture.
+The audit findings, risk ratings, vulnerabilities, and recommended remediation measures are based on the assumptions and information provided within the academic scenario.
+They should not be interpreted as the results of an actual security audit or assessment of a real organization.

-Sensitive organizational information, personal information, credentials, contact information, or other non-public data should be removed or redacted before publishing supporting materials to a public repository.